dyladan/api-2-poc/README.md

 # API V2 Proof of Concept

-This is an incomplete implementation of the OTel API using diagnostics channels as the communication method with the SDK.
+This is an incomplete implementation of the OTel API using event-based communication with the SDK.
-It works by emitting events on channels when any API method is called.

 ## No-op API without SDK

 The API is fully self-contained.
 Any objects received by the user come from the API only and not from the SDK.
-When the user takes action on these objects, they emit events on diagnostics channels.
+When the user takes action on these objects, they emit events on a channel.
 If there is no SDK, the events themselves have no effect.

 Some methods, which require a response from the SDK, must mock those responses if none is received; See 2-way communication below.